Review by Tony Keen

 Fortunately, G. Willow Wilson is still on top form with the writing.
 Romance starts to enter the life of Kamala Khan, both through her friend Bruno’s unexpressed and unrequited crush on her, and Kamran, who is both approved of by her parents and also gorgeous.
 As well as developing Kamala, Wilson continues to build the supporting characters.
 In particular Kamala’s brother Aamir is revealed as far more sympathetic and multilayered than was the initial impression.

-Overall, with the lack of Alphona and the shortness of story, this is the weakest of the Ms. Marvel volumes so far published, but that’s only falling a little short of a pretty high standard.
+Overall, with the lack of Alphona and the shortness of story, this is the weakest of the early Ms. Marvel volumes, but that’s only falling a little short of a pretty high standard.
 These are still some of the best comics published in 2015.

 This collection also includes a story from S.H.I.E.L.D. in which Ms. Marvel guest-stars.
 Written by Mark Waid and drawn by Humberto Ramos, this largely shows that other writers are not quite as good as Wilson at writing Kamala.
 Variant covers round out the package, and the series continues with Last Days.